-A Dream Come True: Watch Amy Schumer Sit In Judge Judy’s Chair
+Cheeky Amy Schumer Gets Unruly In Judge Judy's Courtroom

 The show has been running for 21 years and has produced nearly 6,000 episodes to date.
 In this courtroom, “The people are real, the cases are real, the rulings are final.”
-The cases may be real, but there’s no shortage of absurdity in the stories that are brought before Judge Judy.
+The cases may be real, but there’s no shortage of absurdity in the stories that are brought before Judge Judy Sheindlin.
 From stolen pets and squabbling neighbors to ‘stoned’ defendants and sisters fighting over one man, she’s had it all.

 It’s no wonder Judge Judy has been consistently at the top of daytime television’s ratings for its entire lifespan.
 Viewers just can’t get enough of the eccentric characters and entertainment value of the quirky cases.
 But there’s one particular fan, who is also a star of entertainment, who has always dreamed of meeting the inimitable Judge Judy Sheindlin.